hpc/pavilion2/docs/README.md

 make html
 ```

-This requires sphinx be installed on your system.
+This requires Sphinx be installed on your system.

 You may find that your local build may have errors that Travis CI doesn't, or vice-versa.
 To fix
 this: